Consensys/mythx-cli/docs/usage.rst

 No payment information or email address are required and you can start using MythX right away by signing up for an account `here <https://dashboard.mythx.io/#/registration>`_.
 Once set up, head over to the `dashboard <https://dashboard.mythx.io/>`_.
-In the *Profile* section various means of authentication are presented.
+In the *Tools* section various means of authentication are presented.

 Using API Tokens